Singer R. Kelly pleads not guilty to sexual assault charges

 His next court appearance was set for March 22.

-Reporting by Karen Pierog, additional reporting by Jackie Botts and Jonathan Allen in New York; Editing by Cynthia Osterman and Bill Berkrot
+Reporting by Karen Pierog, additional reporting by Jackie Botts and Jonathan Allen in New York; editing by Cynthia Osterman, Bill Berkrot and Jonathan Oatis